EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

-I am full-stack software development and engineering student at [kood/Jõhvi](https://kood.tech).
-Learning something new every day and building cool stuff!
+I am a full-stack software development and engineering student at [kood/Jõhvi](https://kood.tech).

+I love working with Go and Javascript, but I'm happy to use whatever tool is most suited for the job at hand.
+My two favorite daily activities are learning new things and building cool stuff, either on my own or with my team!

+Recently, I've been diving into Node.js, Typescript, React, and Next.js, exploring new projects during my free time.
+I am also interested in expanding my skill set to include other technologies and frameworks.

-Previously, I have been fortunate to work for over 10 years in operations in tech startups across various industries in Europe and North America, ranging from small startups to unicorn.
-Discovering the unknown, working on very interesting problems and challenges, learning most of the things on the go has made me resilient and changed my life more than anything else.
+Previously, I was fortunate to work for over 10 years in operations in tech startups across various industries in Europe and North America, ranging from small startups to unicorns.
+Discovering the unknown, working on very interesting problems and challenges, learning most things on the go has made me resilient and changed my life more than anything else.

-This extensive hands-on experience has equipped me with a strong understanding of business processes and user needs which position me uniquely to develop software solutions that are not only technically sound but also align closely with business objectives and create customer value.
+This extensive hands-on experience has equipped me with a strong understanding of business processes and user needs, positioning me uniquely to develop software solutions that are not only technically sound but also align closely with business objectives and create customer value.

-I am naturally curious and proactive.
-I have good communication skills and never ending hunger to grow and learn.
-I have strong bias to action and get it done mentality.
-I am result driven and with "can do, I will figure it out" attitude.
-I am builder and problem solver by heart and love everything around tech.
+I am naturally curious and proactive, with good communication skills and a never-ending hunger to grow and learn.
+I have a strong bias towards action and a "get it done" mentality.
+I am result-driven with a "can-do, I will figure it out" attitude.
+I am a builder and problem solver at heart, and I love everything related to tech.

-I love working with awesome people and create something people love.
+I love working with awesome people and creating something people love, preferably in a small team where I can make an impact quickly.

-Don't hesitate to reach out if you'd like to get in touch.
+If you are hiring, let's chat!

 #### [LinkedIn](http://www.linkedin.com/in/egonsaks/) | [Website](https://www.egonsaks.com)